faanid/dev-presentations/README.md

-# Repository Description

-**Repository Name:** Dev Presentations and Workshops
-**Description:**
+**Dev Presentations**
+**What is this repository?**
-This repository contains a collection of presentations, code examples, and resources used in technical talks and workshops.
-Topics covered include modern web development tools, frameworks, and techniques such as React, TypeScript, and SWR.
-The goal is to provide developers with practical insights and hands-on examples to enhance their skills.
+A curated collection of technical presentations, code examples, and resources for web development topics like React, TypeScript.

 ---